tonyalaribe/quickstatic/README.md

 - Quickstatic themes should be under `_quickstatic/themes/` directory.
 - Quickstatic public or build directory is `quickstatic/public`.
 - Everything in the root directory gets copied into the output directory in that order, while markdown files are compiled into HTML files.
 - Anything with a `.liquid` extension is executed as a template and the `.liquid` extension is striped.
-E.g., `sitemap.xml.liquid` would be evaluated and become `sitemap.xml`.
+For example, `sitemap.xml.liquid` would be evaluated and become `sitemap.xml`.

 To build the site, kindly run the command below: